-Because the Learn section of TalkRights features content produced by CCLA volunteers and interviews with experts in their own words, opinions expressed here do not necessarily represent the CCLA’s own policies or positions.
-For official publications, key reports, position papers, legal documentation, and up-to-date news about the CCLA’s work check out the In Focus section of our website.
+TalkRights features content produced by CCLA volunteers and interviews with experts in their own words.
+Opinions expressed here do not necessarily represent the CCLA’s own policies or positions.
+For official publications, key reports, position papers, legal documentation, and up-to-date news about the CCLA’s work check out "THE LATEST" section of our website.

 In recent decades, the right to vote and meaningfully participate in the democratic process has widely been recognized as a fundamental right.
 While the right to vote has increasingly been extended to historically disenfranchised groups (such as women, inmates, and Indigenous peoples), citizenship remains a widely accepted limitation on the right to vote.
 As it stands in Canada, permanent residents are not permitted to vote at any level of government.
 Furthermore, Section 3 of the Charter, which guarantees the right to vote and run for office explicitly states that these are rights that are limited to citizens only.
 Nevertheless, recent proposals in Toronto, Vancouver, and other Canadian municipalities to extend voting rights to permanent residents in municipal elections have brought the issue of non-citizen voting rights to the forefront.
 This article explores why the disenfranchisement of non-citizens matters, and the existing legal framework in Canada.